There are many types of aid, grants, money, and scholarships available to qualifying students at Lake Washington Institute of Technology (LWTech).

 Students applying for a student loan at LWTech must complete the following steps:

 Students with extraordinary program or cost of attendance expenses may qualify for Alternative Loan Funding.
-Unlike Stafford loans, these are based on credit history and rating, so not everyone may qualify.
+Unlike Direct Loans, these are based on credit history and rating, so not everyone may qualify.

-If you have any questions concerning the counseling requirements, contact Financial Aid at (425) 739-8106 or email us.
+If you have any questions concerning the counseling requirements, contact Financial Aid.

 When you obtain a federal student loan you have certain responsibilities.
 It is important to consider the following: